tinyazure/The-Look-eCommerce-Earnigs-Report-One-Pager-version-/1_Revenue and Year-over-Year Revenue Growth.md

 ## 1st Task:
  * Calculate Q2 2025 Net Revenue by Order Status and the 2025 aggregated net revenue.
- * Using GROUP BY, WHERE clause and Date/Time format functions and UNION ALL.
+ * Using GROUP BY, WHERE clause and Date/Time format functions and UNION ALL, to get the aggregated overview in only one table.

 ```sql
 select